 SMEGMA

 Nattering Naybobs of Negativity

-Digital reissue of Smegma’s 1987 LP, rounded out with the studio recordings from 1988’s Morass cassette.
+Digital reissue of Smegma’s 1987 LP (Dead Man's Curve 1988), rounded out with the studio recordings from the Morass cassette (Soleilmoon 1988).
 Contains twenty-one tracks and an eight-page booklet featuring the complete Smegma discography up to 1988.

+SMEGMA